Joan Kane, Principal

 Kathryn Kane, Teacher

-Kathryn Kane earned her undergraduate degree in English and her graduate degree in Elementary Education from Queens College.
+Kathryn Kane earned her undergraduate degree in English and her Masters degree in education from Queens College.
+She is New York State-certified in Early Childhood and Elementary Education.
 She has two daughters, and enjoys spending her free time shopping, skiing and going on trips with her family.
 She fulfilled her lifelong dream of becoming a teacher several years ago.
-She loves reading to and with her students.
-She enjoys watching her young third graders grow into independent learners throughout the year.
-She strives to make learning fun.
+She is passionate about reading to and with her students, and hopes to encourage a love of reading in all of them.
+She taught third grade for six years, and now has moved on to teaching Social Studies and Religion to fifth- and sixth-graders.
+She strives to make learning fun by incorporating trips and projects into her curriculum.

 Linda Mazzarelli, Bookkeeper